taishi-i/awesome-ChatGPT-repositories/README.md

  * Updated [a search tool in Hugging Face Space 🤗](https://huggingface.co/spaces/taishi-i/awesome-ChatGPT-repositories-search) to v2.
 You can search 1500+ projects from GitHub

-**Awesome-lists**
- * [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category

 **Prompts**
- * [step_into_llm](https://github.com/mindspore-courses/step_into_llm) - MindSpore online courses: Step into LLM
- * [promptulate](https://github.com/undertone0809/promptulate) - 🚀Large language model automation and Autonomous Language Agents development framework.
-Build your LLM Agent Application in a pythonic way!
+ * [EDDI](https://github.com/labsai/eddi) - Prompt & Conversation Management Middleware for Conversational AI APIs such as OpenAI ChatGPT, Facebook Hugging Face, Anthropic Claude, Google Gemini and Ollama.
+Lean, restful, scalable, and cloud-native.
+Developed in Java, powered by Quarkus, provided with Docker, and orchestrated with Kubernetes or Openshift.

 **Chatbots**
- * [Chatbase-Alternative](https://github.com/anil-matcha/chatbase-alternative) - ChatGPT for every website.Instantly answer your visitors' questions with a personalized chatbot trained on your website content.
-Alternative to Chatbase, SiteGPT, Dante AI
+ * [speak-gpt](https://github.com/andraxdev/speak-gpt) - Your personal voice assistant based on OpenAI ChatGPT.

+**Browser-extensions**
+ * [privacy-settings](https://github.com/stellarsand/privacy-settings) - Guide to privacy settings for most major softwares and services.

+**NLP**
+ * [go-translate](https://github.com/lorniu/go-translate) - Translator on Emacs.
+Supports multiple engines such as Google, Bing, deepL, ChatGPT, StarDict, Youdao and so on.

 **Langchain**
- * [aikit](https://github.com/sozercan/aikit) - 🏗️ Fine-tune, build, and deploy open-source LLMs easily!
+ * [llm-ui](https://github.com/llm-ui-kit/llm-ui) - The React library for LLMs

+**Openai**
+ * [generative-manim](https://github.com/360macky/generative-manim) - 🎨 GPT for video generation ⚡️
+ * [celeris-web](https://github.com/kirklin/celeris-web) - Celeris Web is a highly performant and customizable front-end development template built with Vue 3, Vite, and TypeScript.
+It features the latest syntax, components and APIs auto importing, state management, Chinese font presets, internationalization, and integration with OpenAI's ChatGPT API.

-_Updated on June 14, 2024_ (A total of 1597 repositories listed.)
+_Updated on June 17, 2024_ (A total of 1604 repositories listed.)

 ## Table of contents